siyuansdsd/video-backend/README.md

  service/video_file       |   92.59 |        0 |    87.5 |   92.15 |
   videoFile.service.ts    |   92.59 |        0 |    87.5 |   92.15 | 40,61,68,73
 --------------------------|---------|----------|---------|---------|-------------------
+Test Suites: 7 passed, 7 total
+Tests:       79 passed, 79 total
+Snapshots:   0 total
+Time:        4.109 s, estimated 5 s
 ```

+## Important

+Due to the use of AWS S3 Bucket service in this backend application, it is important to note that this service is not free.
+Although the costs are minimal over a short period, I must remind you to manually delete the S3 Bucket automatically created by this backend when it is no longer needed.

+Enjoy using the application, and feel free to contact me if you have any questions.